DKalathas/Advanced-Topics-in-Databases-NTUA/README.md

 start-worker.sh spark://192.168.0.2:7077
 ```

-6.Submit task in Spark environment:

-go back in master vm in directory of python file
+6.Submit the task in Spark environment (in the master vm and in the directory of the file):

 ```bash
 spark-submit (filename)